-Disinfection is one of the important step in the water treatment process prior the water gets into the consumption or usage based on the end use.
-Major three methods for disinfection ranging from UV, Ozonation and Chlorination are used in water and waste water treatment industry.
-For the industrial water treatment plants chlorination dosing system is widely used.
-UV system is also used in water and waste water treatment plants to some extent.
+Disinfection is one of the important steps in the water treatment process prior to the water gets into the consumption or usage based on the end-use.
+Major three methods for disinfection ranging from UV, Ozonation, and Chlorination are used in the water and wastewater treatment industry.
+For the industrial water treatment plants, the chlorination dosing system is widely used.
+The UV system is also used in water and wastewater treatment plants to some extent.
 Ozonation is used in potable and domestic water treatment.
-Each has its own peculiarity ranging from Chemical treatment, Lamp based electric oriented and gas oriented respectively.
-The purpose of the methods is to removal of bacterial/organic content in the treated water.
+Each has its own peculiarity ranging from Chemical treatment, Lamp based electric oriented, and gas oriented respectively.
+The purpose of the methods is to remove bacterial/organic content in the treated water.

-Disinfection commonly takes place because of cell wall corrosion in the cells of microorganisms, or changes in cell permeability, protoplasm or enzyme activity (because of a structural change in enzymes).
-These disturbances in cell activity cause microorganisms to no longer be able to multiply.
+Commonly because of cell wall corrosion in the cells of microorganisms, Disinfection commonly takes place, or changes in cell permeability, protoplasm, or enzyme activity (because of a structural change in enzymes).
+Microorganisms are caused to no longer be able to multiply by these disturbances in cell activity.
 This will cause the microorganisms to die out.
 Oxidizing disinfectants also demolish organic matter in the water, causing a lack of nutrients.